opcotech/elemo/CONTRIBUTING.md

 updating the superficial aspects of your code, rather than improving its functionality and performance.

 When possible, style and format will be enforced with a linter.

+## Web Component Design

+The project uses [Storybook](https://storybook.js.org/) for building UI components and pages in isolation.
+To run Storybook locally, execute `pnpm storybook` in the `web` directory.

+Then, navigate to the local Storybook instance: http://127.0.0.1:6006.

 ## Developer's Certificate of Origin